cherouvim/vagrant/website/source/docs/synced-folders/nfs.html.md

 configuration of the NFS server on the host and guest for you.

 <div class="alert alert-info">
-  <strong>Windows users:</strong> NFS folders do not work on Windows
+  <strong>Windows users:</strong> Use https://github.com/winnfsd/vagrant-winnfsd
-  hosts.
-Vagrant will ignore your request for NFS synced folders on Windows.
+  which manages and adds support for NFS for Vagrant on Windows.
 </div>

 ## Prerequisites